The concept of State Capitalism and the Systems

 After listening to the various presentations by other speakers, I feel somewhat confused, but I would like to proceed at my own pace.

 I joined the Japanese Communist Party in the early 1960s, prior to the protests against the Japan-U.S. Security Treaty (ANPO Struggle).
 I experienced criticism of Stalinism within the party, and when the Communist League was formed, I enthusiastically joined it.
-At the time, there were about 50 Communist Party members at Komaba Campus of the University of Tokyo, but roughly one-third remained in the Communist Party, one-third grew disillusioned and withdrew from political struggle, and the remaining one-third joined the Communist League.
+At the time, there were about 50 Communist Party (JCP) members at Komaba Campus of the University of Tokyo, but roughly one-third remained in the Communist Party, one-third grew disillusioned and withdrew from political struggle, and the remaining one-third joined the Communist League.
 It was a rough estimate, but I believe the ratio was roughly that.
 Among them, I was the most left-wing, believing that the Communist Party had betrayed the working class for decades and that it was absolutely necessary to establish a new party.
 That was the mindset with which I joined.

 At that time, those who remained in the Communist Party had shifted to structural reformism, and they were not staunch supporters of the Party Central Committee.
 Instead, leaders such as Noguchi and Kuroba emerged, promoting a system theory that ‘the east wind will overwhelm the west wind.’
 In essence, this was a highly abstract argument that if a ‘socialist’ country could economically develop within the framework of peaceful coexistence, the balance of power would naturally shift, leading to a world advantageous to socialism.
 (The debate with them) boiled down to whether it was about peaceful coexistence or class struggle.